REPORTS TO: Patient Care Coordinator

 - Prolonged or considerable walking or standing.
 Able to lift, position or transfer patients.
 Able to lift supplies and equipment.
 Considerable reaching, stooping, bending, kneeling or crouching.
 Visual acuity and hearing to perform required nursing skills.

 - Must be a licensed driver with an automobile that is insured in accordance with state/or organization requirements and is in good working order.

-- Must be capable of performing the job functions of this position with or without accommodation.
+- Must be capable of performing the essential job functions of this position with or without accommodations.

 ESSENTIAL JOB FUNCTIONS:

-- When therapy is the only skilled service, instructs, supervises and evaluates home health aide care every fourteen (14) days.
+- Instructs, supervises and evaluates home health aide care provided every fourteen (14) days.

 - Adhere to all of the Company’s policies and procedures.